lunarstorm/laravel-ddd/README.md

     */
     'autoload' => [
         /**
-         * When enabled, any class within the domain layer extending `Illuminate\Support\ServiceProvider`
+         * When enabled, any class in the domain layer extending
+         * `Illuminate\Support\ServiceProvider` will be
-         * will be auto-registered as a service provider */
+         * auto-registered as a service provider
+         */
         'providers' => true,

         /**
-         * When enabled, any class within the domain layer extending `Illuminate\Console\Command`
+         * When enabled, any class in the domain layer extending
-         * will be auto-registered as a command when running in console.
+         * `Illuminate\Console\Command` will be auto-registered
+         * as a command when running in console.
          */
         'commands' => true,

         /**
-         * When enabled, the package will register a custom policy discovery callback to resolve policy names
+         * When enabled, a custom policy discovery callback will be
-         * for domain models, and fallback to Laravel's default for all other cases.
+         * registered to resolve policy names for domain models,
+         * or fallback to Laravel's default otherwise.
          */
         'policies' => true,

         /**
-         * When enabled, the package will register a custom factory discovery callback to resolve factory names
+         * When enabled, a custom policy discovery callback will be
-         * for domain models, and fallback to Laravel's default for all other cases.
+         * registered to resolve factory names for domain models,
+         * or fallback to Laravel's default otherwise.
          */
         'factories' => true,
     ],